felixcatto/tiny-tiger/README.md

 # Description

-SPA app using fastify + react + redux + postgress + objection orm.
+SPA app using fastify + react + postgress + objection orm.
 Yet another todolist :smile:.
 Also have users and authentification.

 ### Features